Como verificar e modificar VLANs em um switch TP-Link JetStream via SNMP

 active |

-3.2 Criar VLAN 100, nomeá-la como “VLAN100” e adicionar portas untag 1/0/2-4.
+3.2 Criar a VLAN 100, nomeá-la como “VLAN100” e adicionar as portas untag 1/0/2-4.

 Use o comando snmpset para definir o ID da VLAN, o Nome da VLAN, as portas a serem adicionadas e a ação “createAndGo” a ser executada.